Cesium-Lab/heart/api/MUSIC_STORAGE.md

 Represents a specific version, take, demo, mix, or master of a song.

-A recording can have multiple files.
+A recording can have multiple files and can be associated with a DAW project.

 ```sql
 recordings